I

 Rings

-if travelling light without a rod sling, almost doing away with the need for rod
+light without a rod sling, almost doing away with the need

 Keeper